-- Statutory Delegations Local Government Act 1995 Delegations to the CEO
+- Statutory Delegations Local Government Act 1995 - 1.
+1.2 Delegations to the CEO

-1. .2.26.
-Sole Su pplier of Goods and Services This detail reference of shall only a understand ling of the statutory power, f conditions Authority to determine that, because of the unique nature of the goods or services required or for any other reason, it is unlikely that there is more than one potential supplier [FM Reg.11(2)(f)].
-Statutory Delegate Local Government (Functions and General) Regulations 1996: Regulation 11(2)(f) When tenders have to be publicly invited Power O Assigne The Local Government Statutory Delegation y Power of on: Local Government Act 1995: Section 5.42 Delegation of some powers or duties to the CEO Section 5.43 Limitations on delegations to the CEO Power D elegated to: Chief Executive Officer Council' on Deleg s Conditions pation: The Chief Executive Officer being satisfied that: (a) adequate market research has been undertaken to verify that no alternative supplier of the goods or services is available; and (b) sufficient investigation into the use of potential substitute goods or services has been undertaken.
-Statutory Sub-dele y Power to egate: Local Government Act 1995: • Section 5.44 CEO may delegate some powers and duties to other employees Complia nce Links: Local Government Act 1995: • Section 3.57 Tenders for providing goods or services Local Government (Functions and General) Regulations 1996: • Part 4, Division 2 Tenders for providing goods or services (s.
-3.57) Policy 9.7 - Purchasing Policy Record Practices Version Cor ntrol Version Decision Reference Date Delegated 1 Annual Review 26/06/12 294/12 2 ļ , Annual Review / Amended 25/06/13 319/13 CEO Trim 77838/13 2 Annual Review 24/06/14 270/14 CEO Trim 234521/14 3 Annual Review 09/06/15 OCM Trim 99056/15 3 Amend / Review CEO Trim 114331/15
+1.2.26.
+Sole Supplier of Goods and Services Function Delegated This detail is provided as reference only.
+Delegates shall only act in full understanding of the delegated statutory power inclusive of conditions [refer below]. or services required or for any other more than one potential supplier Authority to determine that, because of the unique nature of the goods or services required or for any other reason, it is unlikely that there is more than one potential supplier [FM Reg.11(2)(f)].
+Statutory Power Delegated: Local Government (Functions and General) Regulations 1996: Regulation 11(2)(f) When tenders have to be publicly invited Power Originally Assigned to: The Local Government The Local Government Statutory Power of Delegation: Section 5.42 Delegation of some powers or duties to the CEO Power Delegated to Chief Executive Officer Chief Executive Officer Council's Condition on Delegation: (a) adequate market research alternative supplier of the (b) sufficient investigation into alternative supplier of the goods or services is available; and Statutory Power to Sub-delegate: Local Government Act 1995: • Section 5.44 CEO may conther employees Section 5.44 CEO may delegate some powers and duties to Compliance Links: Local Government Act 1995: • Section 3.57 Tenders for providing goods or services Local Government (Functions and General) Regulations 1996: • Part 4, Division 2 Tenders for providing goods or services (s.
+3.57) Policy 9.7 - Purchasing Policy Record Keeping Practices: Version Control Version Decision Reference Date Delegated 1 Annual Review 26/06/12 294/12 2 Annual Review / Amended 25/06/13 319/13 CEO Trim 77838/13 2 Annual Review 24/06/14 270/14 CEO Trim 234521/14 3 Annual Review 09/06/15 OCM Trim 99056/15 3 Amend / Review CEO Trim 114331/15

-- Statutory Delegations Local Government Act 1995 Delegations to the CEO
+- Statutory Delegations Local Government Act 1995 - 1.
+1.2 Delegations to the CEO

 1.2.27.
-Rate Exemptions Function Deleg Authority to determine applications for rate exemptions that accord with the Local Government Act 1995 and Council Policy CP 9.13 - Rate Exemptions Statutory Power Delegated: er Local Government Act 1995: • Section 6.26 - Rateable land.
-Power Original Assigned to: lly Local Government Statutory Power Delegation: er of Local Government Act 1995 • Section 5.44.
-Delegation by local government Power Delegat ed to: Chief Executive Officer Council's Cono on Delegation: The exempt properties are to be reviewed on a triennial or in some case an annual basis for continued eligibility Statutory Power Sub-delegate: er to Local Government Act 1995: Section 5.44 CEO may delegate some powers and duties to other employees Compliance Li nks: Local Government Act 1995 • City of Perth Council Policy CP 9.13 - Rate Exemptions Record Keepin Practices: ng Version Control Version Decision Reference Date Delegated 1 2 New Delegation OCM 18/02/14 TRIM 80283/14 2 CEO Sub-Delegation Annual Review 24/06/14 270/14 CEO Trim 234521/14 3 Annual Review Annual Review 09/06/15 OCM Trim 99056/15 3 111 1 1 CEO Trim 114331/15 / WHOTIG / INCVIOW 020 111111 114001/10
+Rate Exemptions Function Delegated: Authority to determine applications for rate exemptions that accord with the Local Government Act 1995 and Council Policy CP 9.13 - Rate Exemptions Statutory Power Delegated: Local Government Act 1995: • Section 6.26 - Rateable land.
+Power Originally Assigned to: Local Government Statutory Power of Delegation: Local Government Act 1995 • Section 5.44.
+Delegation by local government Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: The exempt properties are to be reviewed on a triennial or in some case an annual basis for continued eligibility Statutory Power to Sub-delegate: Compliance Links: Local Government Act 1995 • City of Perth Council Policy CP 9.13 - Rate Exemptions Record Keeping Practices: Version Control 2 2 ( Version Decision Reference Date Delegated 1 2 New Delegation OCM 18/02/14 TRIM 80283/14 2 CEO Sub-Delegation Annual Review 24/06/14 270/14 CEO Trim 234521/14 3 Annual Review Annual Review 09/06/15 OCM Trim 99056/15 3 Amend / Review CEO Trim 114331/15

-- Statutory Delegations Local Government Act 1995 Delegations to the CEO
+- Statutory Delegations Local Government Act 1995 - 1.
+1.2 Delegations to the CEO